Private Practice (TV series): Season 5 (2011–2012)

 On January 10, 2011, ABC renewed Private Practice for a fifth season.
 Audra McDonald, who plays the character Naomi Bennett, did not return as a regular cast member in the fifth season of Private Practice.
 Following the departure of Audra McDonald, Benjamin Bratt was added to the series as a regular cast member.
 He plays Jake Reilly, a fertility specialist "who is quite accomplished and up to speed with cutting-edge technology and procedures."
 The fifth season focuses on Amelia and her drug addiction, and the entire practice trying to save her life, ultimately deciding to have an intervention for her, and thus sending her to rehab.
 After rehab, Amelia finds out that she is pregnant by Ryan, a boyfriend who got her back into drugs and later died of an overdose.
 She finds out that the baby does not have a brain, but ultimately decides to take the baby to full term and donate the organs to save other children's lives.
 Later in the season, Cooper was revealed to have had an 8-year-old son from a previous one night stand.
 The son, who is named Mason, is portrayed by child actor Griffin Gluck.
 While Gluck initially served as a guest star, he was promoted to series regular later in the season.
 Gluck is notable for being the first child to be a series regular in Private Practice, or in the original series Grey's Anatomy.
-Mason's mother sought out Cooper after discovering that she was stricken with cancer, and she dies later in the season.
+Mason's mother named Erica sought out Cooper after discovering that she was stricken with cancer, and she dies later in the season.
 Season 5 also deals with Addison not being able to have her own children, only to be able to adopt a child, Henry, just as Amelia's tragic news is given.